Tytos Lannister's second mistress

-Tytos began seating his second mistress, the chandler's daughter, beside him in the hall and showering her with gifts and honors, even asking her views on matters of rule in the westerlands.
-She helped herself to the jewels and clothes of Tytos's deceased wife, Jeyne.
+Tytos began seating his second mistress beside him in the hall, and showering her with gifts and honors, even asking her views on matters of rule in the westerlands.
+The mistress helped herself to the jewels and clothes of Tytos's deceased wife, Jeyne.
 She also began ordering about household knights, dismissed servants, and sat in attendance when Tytos was absent.